 The problem sentence:

 Take George out of the sentence for a moment:

 Few English speakers would buy "Max gave the book to I," so the correct form is "Max gave the book to George and me."

 Simplifying again, we get:

-Few English speakers would use either one of those, so the one you want is "He and I went to the store."
+Few English speakers would use either "Me went to the store" or "Him went to the store," so the one you want is "He and I went to the store."

 (Note: In a list like this, the speaker goes last, so even though down-home English might be OK with "Me and him went to the store," academic/business English says "He and I went to the store.")

 English doesn't have a pronoun that says "one person, but I don't want to specify gender," so even a very educated speaker is very likely to say, "Someone left their book in the class."
 The one of someone demands a singular pronoun, and we used to default to masculine, but that's not politically acceptable any more, and his/her is awkward, so speakers usually go for the plural to stay out of trouble, and in this case there's no chance for confusion.